Vision+X: A Survey on Multimodal Learning in the Light of Data: Data Analysis

 \subsection{Audio}

-Traditionally, audio processing is typically studied within the research field of digital signal processing.
-In this paper, we mainly introduce three types of audio data, \textit{i.e.}, speech, music and ambient sound, which are applicable in different multimodal task applications.
+Traditionally, the study of audio processing has predominately resided within the research field of digital signal processing.
+In this \re{survey}, we focus on introducing three primary types of audio data: speech, music, and ambient sound.
+Each of these audio types holds relevance and applicability in various multimodal task applications, further emphasizing the diverse nature of audio data within the context of multimodal learning.
+Similar to visual data, audio signals are a form of ``raw data" that can be directly captured from the environment.
+However, unlike static images, audio signals possess inherent continuity in the temporal dimension.